12 Tips for Making Halloween Eco-Friendly

 9. Use LEDs.

-If you think you’ll need extra light while trick-or-treating, make sure you pick out an LED flashlight.
-They also make LED head lamps, which is great for parents who need to go hands-free.
+If you think you’ll need extra light while trick-or-treating, eco-conscious electricians recommend an LED flashlight.
+LED headlamps are great for parents who need to go hands-free.
 If you’re passing out candy, light the way for trick-or-treaters with an LED porch light and LED or solar-powered lamps along your pathway.

 10. Eat those seeds.